40-Acres/loan-contracts/DIAMOND-README.md

   - Define minimal adapter interface used by router: `quoteToken(uint256 tokenId, bytes quoteData) → (uint256 price, uint256 fee, address currency)` and `buyToken(uint256 tokenId, uint256 maxTotal, bytes buyData, bytes optionalPermit2)`.
   - Implement `MarketRouterFacet.quoteToken` for `ExternalAdapter` route: look up adapter by key, delegatecall `quoteToken`, bubble up reverts.
   - Keep `MarketRouterFacet.buyToken` external branch but ensure delegatecall targets `buyToken` with the ABI above; bubble up revert data via `RevertHelper`.
-  - Update `VexyAdapterFacet` (or add a thin wrapper facet) to implement the generic `quoteToken/buyToken` so it can be invoked via the router; keep `buyVexyListing` as an optional convenience that forwards to the generic entry.
+  - Update `VexyAdapterFacet` (or add a thin wrapper facet) to implement the generic `quoteToken/buyToken` so it can be invoked via the router; keep `takeVexyListing` as an optional convenience that forwards to the generic entry.
 - [ ] External matching improvements (Vexy)
   - In `matchOfferWithVexyListing`, add swap path when `offer.paymentToken != currency`: use Permit2 (if provided) to pull `offer.price`, execute ODOS trade with allowance bump/reset, and enforce balance-delta slippage to cover `extPrice` and fee.
   - After adapter buy, assert custody with `TransferGuardsLib.requireCustody(votingEscrow, tokenId, address(this))` before transferring to the offer creator.